40° 48′ 32″ N · 73° 57′ 41″ W / bbox [-73.985,40.795,-73.945,40.825] / corpus 13,350 places / CCR 75.5% / v0.1 · shipped May 2026

 The fix is not a bigger model.
 The fix is a retrieval contract that refuses to render a sentence the model can't ground in a real document from a real source — and a UI that shows the user exactly which document.

-Palimpsest treats narration the way an academic treats a footnote: every assertion is anchored to a doc_id, a paragraph offset, a source feed, and a retrieval score.
-The verifier rejects any sentence that fails the contract.
-The frontend renders the citation as a chip you can click.
+Palimpsest treats narration the way an academic treats a footnote: every assertion is anchored to a doc_id, a canonical source_url, the source feed, a character span inside the document, and the agent turn that retrieved it.
+The verifier rejects any sentence missing a field; the frontend renders the surviving citations as chips you can click.

 unconstrained · gpt-style